Published on August 5, 2019

-- Comparative Value Method – Comparison with transaction value of identical goods
+- Comparative Value Method – Comparison with the transaction value of identical goods

-- Comparative Value Method – Comparison with transaction value of similar goods
+- Comparative Value Method – Comparison with the transaction value of similar goods

 - Deductive Value Method – Based on sale price in importing country

-- Computed Value Method – Based on cost of materials, fabrication and profit in country of production
+- Computed Value Method – Based on the cost of materials, fabrication, and profit in the country of production

 - Fallback Method – Based on earlier methods with greater flexibility